xiaohunying/notes/pages/aws-management.md

 AWS CloudTrail records and tracks all API requests in your AWS account.
 These requests can be initiated from SDKs, AWS CLI, AWS management console or another AWS service.
 CloudTrail is a **global** service supporting all regions.

+### CloudTrail Events
+- Every API request captured is recorded as an **event**.
+- Multiple events are recorded with CloudTrail Logs.
+- Events contain an array of associated metadata.

+### CloudTrail Logs
+- New log files are created every 5 minutes.
+- Log files are delivered and stored within S3.
+- Log files can be stored for as long as required allowing you to review the history of all API requests.
+- CloudTrail Log files can also be delivered to CloudWatch Logs for metric monitoring and alerting via SNS.

 ### Use Cases
 - effective for security analysis
   - monitor restricted API calls